pvlib/pvlib-python/docs/sphinx/source/contributing/introduction_to_contributing.rst

 .. _core-principles:

-Core principles
+Core guidelines
 ~~~~~~~~~~~~~~~
-Some core guidelines on the package, requirements for contributors, and the
-management of contributions are as follows:

-* pvlib-python is an advanced scientific modeling toolbox.
+While we welcome new contributors, reviewer capacity is limited.
+Therefore, following these core guidelines is essential:

 * Every pull request (PR) should address one or more open issues.
 The PR should
   be outlined in the issue discussion.
 * GSoC: For Google Summer of Code, we invite applications only from those with
   significant PV modeling experience and who are motivated to join the pvlib
   maintenance teams
-* A background in solar energy and/or experience in pvlib-python is required to
+* pvlib-python is an advanced scientific modeling toolbox.
+A background
+  in solar energy and/or experience in pvlib-python is required to
-  address some issues effectively due to subtleties that are hard to appreciate
+  address some issues effectively.
-  until struggling with an implementation.
 It is not always clear which issues
   fall into this bucket.
 Don't be offended if maintainers close your PR for
   this reason.
 * Maintainers reserve the right to close PRs that do not comply with the
   contributing guidelines.

-While we welcome new contributors, reviewer capacity is limited.
-Therefore,
-following the guidelines above throughout the contributing process is critical.

 .. _easy-ways-to-contribute: